MONICA-Project/GOST-tools/readme.md

                         otherwise default value will be used
                         (ex: --create num 2 description new_description --type Sensors)

+  --exit                exits from the program when you are in an interactive session

   -d, --delete          delete the items chosen with get or selected
                         giving id or name:
                         example: